Fonemine/documentation/cpq_user.md

 ![MobileForce CPQ in Hubspot](/images/cpq_user_guide_images/HubspotSettingsMF.png)

 The information that MobileForce CPQ automatically pulls from a CRM include Deals (or Opportunities), Contacts, and Customer Information.
-The power of MobileForce CPQ lies in its seamless integration with a variety of CRM systems for read as well as write of this information.
+The power of MobileForce CPQ lies in its seamless integration with a variety of CRM systems for read as well as write of a quote information back to the CRM when a quote is completed.

-When you access the MobileForce CPQ for the first time, you'll receive a pop-up alert request asking you to confirm the integration between your CRM and MobileForce.
+When you access the MobileForce CPQ for the first time, you'll receive a pop-up alert requesting you to confirm the integration between your CRM and MobileForce.
 Please accept this request in order for MobileForce CPQ to access (for read and write) CRM objects.
 From then onwards, information flows seamlessly between your CRM and MobileForce CPQ.
 Please note that both your CRM and MobileForce CPQ are on their specific clouds and none of your CRM information persists on the MobileForce side, thus providing you with a secure CPQ use scenario.

 ### 1.2 Accessing the MobileForce CPQ